bentoml/BentoML/DEVELOPMENT.md

    * make sure you have the latest setuptools installed:  `pip install -U setuptools`
 3. Build a new Bento with `bentoml build` in your project directory
-4. The new Bento will include a wheel file built from the BentoML source, and `bentoml containrize` will install it to override the default BentoML installation in base image
+4. The new Bento will include a wheel file built from the BentoML source, and `bentoml containerize` will install it to override the default BentoML installation in base image

 ### Distribute a custom BentoML release for your team